 Threat of New Entrants (1/2)

 - Suppose you've got \$300 millions from winning a lottery.
-You want to start a new airline company. - What does it takes for you to make the first flight take off? - i.e. what constitute "barriers to entry" to you?
+You want to start a new airline company. - What does it takes for you to make the first flight take off? - These constitute "barriers of entry."